100 new jobs to be created at THK Rhythm Automotive

 Article content

-About 100 new Ontario jobs will be created at THK Rhythm Automotive Canada Limited, supported by a $1 million investment from the province’s Southwestern Ontario Development Fund.
+About 100 new Ontario jobs will be created at THK Rhythm Automotive Canada Limited, supported by $1 million from the province’s Southwestern Ontario Development Fund.

 Advertisement